Keyboard shortcuts

 • Spawned tasks count - total number of tasks spawned since the runtime was created.
 Monotonically increasing.

-• Remote schedule count — total number of tasks woken from outside the runtime.
-These tasks must go through the global injection queue, which tends to be slower than local scheduling.
+• Remote schedule count - total number of tasks woken from outside the runtime.
+These tasks go through the global injection queue instead of a worker-local queue.
 Monotonically increasing.

 • IO driver FD registered count - total number of file descriptors registered with the runtime’s I/O driver.
 Requires net feature on Tokio.